g33k5p34k/PleistoDist/README.md

 ## Usage Instructions

 This package can be run either as an ArcGIS toolbox or as a standalone Python script.
-The ArcGIS toolbox version comes with a small graphical user interface (GUI) but runs a little bit slower than the standalone Python script, so I would advise using the ArcGIS toolbox interface for smaller runs with fewer source points and/or fewer time intervals.
+The ArcGIS toolbox version can be run in ArcMap or ArcCatalog and comes with a small graphical user interface (GUI), but runs a little bit slower than the standalone Python script, so I would advise using the ArcGIS toolbox interface for smaller runs (with fewer source points and/or fewer time intervals).

 ### ArcGIS Toolbox